This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Adjust the heat: Add more or less jalapeno based on your spice preference.
+• Adjust the heat: Add more or less jalapeño based on your spice preference.

 Serving Suggestions

-This salsa is versatile and can be enjoyed in many ways.
+Homemade salsa is versatile and can be enjoyed in many ways.
 Here are some ideas:

 Frequently Asked Questions

-Can I use canned tomatoes in this salsa recipe?
+Can I use canned tomatoes instead of fresh?

-How long does homemade salsa last?
+How long does homemade salsa last in the refrigerator?

 Ways To Use Leftover Ingredients